 While you will have just enough computing horse power to make the video editing software run...
 You may not get the full advertised performance from your video editing software and you will be disappointed.

-It's also important to have a very hearty amount of RAM in your video editing computer.
 Depending on the size of the video files and the power needed for the computer programs you're working with you might end up using whatever the maximum limits of what your motherboard allows.
-Extra RAM is always a good investment.
+Extra RAM is always a good investment!

 There are 2 types of popular monitor connections on video cards...